Vivojay/mariana-music-player/docs/DESKTOP_MOUSE_SEEK_AUDIT.md

 - The CLI seek parser supports absolute, relative, percentage, start/end, and duration forms, but the desktop must not invoke it by writing text to the terminal.
-- `docs/MINI_PLAYER_MVP_DESIGN.md` deliberately keeps both main and Mini-player timelines read-only until this contract is implemented and proven.
+- `docs/MINI_PLAYER_MVP_DESIGN.md` keeps the Mini-player timeline read-only;
+  only the main desktop progress surface uses the seek intent.

 These foundations are sufficient.
 Mouse seeking does not require a new playback controller, projection source, database migration, or broad desktop